prometheus/proposals/proposals/2024-04-10-native-support-for-info-metrics-metadata.md

 * Increased series churn when metadata labels change
 * More labels per metric increases CPU/memory usage

+### Make the `info` function require specifying the info metric(s)

+Instead of letting `info` by default join with all matching info metrics, have it require specifying the info metric name(s).

+#### Pros

+* The user won't be confused about data labels being included from info metrics they didn't expect

+#### Cons

+* The UX becomes more complex, as the user is required to specify which info metric(s) to join with

 ## Action Plan

 The tasks to do in order to migrate to the new idea.